 discusses their goals, political tendencies, and influence

-Directories and Databases of Research Institutes, Papers, Publications, and Experts in International Affairs
+Directories, Databases, and Search Engines for Research Institutes, Papers, Publications, and Experts in International Affairs

 NOTE: Specialized research institutes are also found on the Peace, Conflict Resolution, and International Security, American Foreign Policy, Global Environment, European Union, and International Development pages of this site, among others.

 Directories of Major Research Institutes Worldwide-- World Press, United States Institute of Peace, Foreign Policy Research Institute, Harvard Kennedy School, Australian Institute of International Affairs